Avila5301/Get-LocalUsers/README.md

 * LocalMachine

+You should now be able to double click on the shortcut and run the script as admin.
+Hope this script is helpful to someone and hope you enjoy it.

 # Feedback
 Feedback would greatly be appreciated and welcomed (gentle feedback lol) and also any feature you would like to see me add to it, let me know.